-The legacy format takes steps to allow a partition table to still be used for other types of filesystems such as DOS/FAT.
+The classic disk layout takes steps to allow a partition table to still be used for other types of filesystems such as DOS/FAT.
 It just does not use a partition table entry to determine the start of the RomWBW slices.

-The lack of a RomWBW partition table entry will cause legacy behaviour.
-Adding a partition table entry on an existing legacy RomWBW hard disk will cause the existing data to be unavailable and/or corrupted.
+The lack of a RomWBW partition table entry will cause the classic disk layout to be used.
+Adding a partition table entry on an existing classic RomWBW hard disk will cause the existing data to be unavailable and/or corrupted.

-The CP/M filesystem in the slices of the legacy disk layout contain 512 directory entries.
+The CP/M filesystem in the slices of the classic disk layout contain 512 directory entries.